-Sediment samples were collected for the ocean monitoring program during July and October 2007, and January and April 2008, at ten quarterly stations located along the 60-m bottom contour (Table A-1) (Figure 4-1).
-For the July survey, three replicate samples were collected from each station and analyzed separately while only one replicate sample was taken during the October, January, and April surveys, (Table A-4).
+Sediment samples were collected for the ocean monitoring program during July and October 2008, and January and April 2009, at 10 quarterly stations located along the 60-m bottom contour (Tables A-1 and A-2, Figure 4-1).
+For the July survey, 3 replicate samples were collected from each station and analyzed separately while only 1 replicate sample was taken during the October, January, and April surveys, (Table A-5).
 Single samples were collected during July at 39 additional annual stations that ranged in depth from 40 to 302 m.
-In addition, 3 L of sediment were collected from each of the quarterly stations for sediment toxicity testing in January 2008.
+In addition, 3 L of sediment were collected from each of the quarterly stations for sediment toxicity testing in January 2009.

 Bottom sediments were collected using a paired 0.1 m2 Van Veen grab sampler.
 The top 2 cm of the sample was collected for individual chemical and toxicity analyses using a stainless steel scoop.
 The sampler and scoop were rinsed thoroughly with filtered seawater prior to sample collection.
 Sample storage, preservation, and holding times followed specifications in the District's QAPP, as well as guidance based on EPA/301(h) protocols.
-All sediment chemistry samples (metals. organics, TOC, grain size, and dissolved sulfides) were transferred to the ESL for analysis.
+All sediment chemistry samples (metals. organics, TOC, grain size, and dissolved sulfides) were transferred to the laboratory for analysis.
 All sediment grain size samples were subsequently transferred to Weston Solutions, Inc. (Carlsbad, CA) for analysis.
 Sediment TOC samples were transferred to Columbia Analytical Services, Inc. (Kelso, WA) for analysis.
-All sample transfers were conducted and documented using required chain-of custody protocols.
+All sample transfers were conducted and documented using required chain-of custody protocols through LIMS.

-Sediment chemistry and grain size samples were processed and analyzed using performance-based and EPA-recommended methods (EPA 1986) that are listed in Table A-5.
-The measured sediment chemistry parameters are listed in Table A-6.
+Sediment chemistry and grain size samples were processed and analyzed using performance-based and EPA-recommended methods (EPA 1986) that are listed in Table A-6.
+The measured sediment chemistry parameters are listed in Table A-7.
 Samples for dissolved sulfide were analyzed in accordance with procedures outlined in Schnitker and Green (1974) and Standard Methods 20th Edition (1998).

-Sediment toxicity was tested in January 2008 using whole sediments for the 10-day Eohaustorius estuarius amphipod survival test.
+Sediment toxicity was tested in January 2009 using whole sediments for the 10-day Eohaustorius estuarius amphipod survival test.
 Amphipods were exposed to test and control sediments and the percent survival in each were determined.
 Toxicity threshold criteria were selected to be consistent with the Bight'98 Sediment Toxicity Program (Bay et al. 2000).
 A difference of 20-50% was considered a moderately toxic response, while differences greater than 50% were considered highly toxic.